El Saltillo, Malaga, is one of those hikes no one has heard of. A hike in the dark shadows of the world-famous Caminito del Rey.

 This small path will take you through olive trees and continue to a concrete aqueduct a few hundred meters ahead.
 From there, follow the trail which goes along the water pipes until you see signs down to the hanging bridge to the right.
 If you continue a few meters ahead before turning down, you get some pretty good views of the bridge from above.

-The path going down to the hanging bridge can be slippery with loose surface, so take it easy on this stretch.
+The path going down to the hanging bridge can be slippery with loose surfaces, so take it easy on this stretch.
 The hanging bridge is the 3rd longest in Spain with its 54 meters hanging 79 meters above the ground.
 This bridge was built in 2020 and the trail was reopened on the 26th of October the same year.

 Some people choose to turn around after crossing the hanging bridge, which would make the hike about 3-4 hours with breaks.
 But most continue up the steep, narrow path that winds up to the top of the other side of the gorge, making it a 5-6 hours hike including breaks.